ssjshields/zs-bundled-mods/mods/yellow-birds/README.md

 	1. If installed through Steam, go to the game properties, local files and browse.
 1. Move the unzipped `data.win` file into the `ZERO Sievert` directory
 	1. A message will state a file with the same name already exists.
 Select the option to overwrite the existing file.
 1. Launch the game.
-Your character will now have a max amount of 10 hit points.
+The mod is now active.

 *Attention:* If you'd like to disable the mod eventually, you'll need to keep a backup of the original `data.win` file found in the `ZERO Sievert` directory.